 The answers are: B, D, E, and F. Let the condition’s name help you: “TETRAOLOGY”…this means there will be FOUR problems with this heart defect.
 Remember from the lecture the mnemonic RAPS: Right ventricular hypertrophy, Aorta displacement, Pulmonary stenosis, Septal defect (ventricular)

 3. As the nurse you know which statements are TRUE about Tetralogy of Fallot?
+Select all that apply:

 A. “Tetralogy of Fallot is a cyanotic heart defect.”